snnclsr/nmt/README.md

 # Dataset

 The dataset for this project is taken from [here](http://opus.nlpl.eu/).
 I have used the [Tatoeba](http://opus.nlpl.eu/Tatoeba-v20190709.php) corpus.
 I have deleted some of the duplicates found in the data.
 But there are some examples left since there can be multiple translations for the same sentence.
+I also pretokenized the dataset.
+Finalized version can be found in [data](https://github.com/snnclsr/nmt/tree/master/tr_en_data) folder.

 ### Tokenization